 Selected EOSDIS data and services already are operating in Amazon Web Services (AWS), which currently is the only NASA-approved commercial cloud provider.
 Earthdata Search and the CMR evolved to the cloud in September 2016 and April 2017, respectively.
 Global Imagery Browse Services (GIBS), which provides access to over 400 satellite imagery products that can be viewed using client applications such as EOSDIS Worldview, is expected to evolve to the cloud as a prototype starting in 2018.
 The next step in this evolution is to prototype and test EOSDIS data collections in the cloud.
 This is an important undertaking given the expected significant growth of the EOSDIS archive.

 Between 2015 and 2017, the volume of data in the EOSDIS archive more than doubled, from roughly 10 PB to almost 22 PB (see graphic).
 This dramatic growth in the EOSDIS data archive volume is expected to continue over the next several years.
-The ESDIS Project believes that having these data archived and disseminated in the commercial cloud provides the EOSDIS with a cost-effective, flexible, and scalable data system that can keep pace with mission advancements and capabilities.
+ESDIS believes that having these data archived and disseminated in the commercial cloud provides the EOSDIS with a cost-effective, flexible, and scalable data system that can keep pace with mission advancements and capabilities.
 The cloud also gives EOSDIS data users the ability to efficiently access and process significantly larger data volumes from multiple DAACs and do more with these data without having to download large data collections (including the ability to work with data directly in the cloud).
-Other benefits of having EOSDIS data in the cloud are described in detail in “Evolving NASA Earth Science Data and Services to the Cloud,” which is available through the EOSDIS Cloud Evolution page on the Earthdata website.
+Other benefits of having EOSDIS data in the cloud are described in detail on the EOSDIS Cloud Evolution page from the Earthdata website.